Wisdom Teeth Removal

 Possible Crowding:

 Impacted wisdom teeth may contribute to crowding of your teeth.
 This is most noticeable with the front teeth, primarily the lower front teeth and is most commonly seen after a patient has had braces.
 There are a number of factors that cause teeth to crowd after braces or in early adulthood.
 Retained, impacted wisdom teeth may be a contributing factor.
-Unless you have an active problem when you see the oral surgeon, the reason for removal is primarily to prevent long-term damage to your teeth, gums and jaw bone.

 A visual of a wisdom tooth damaging an adjacent tooth